-- Do not drink and drive – maximum amount consumed to be considered legal to drive is the equivalent of a glass of wine or beer
+Do not drink and drive – the maximum amount consumed to be considered legal to drive is the equivalent of a glass of wine or beer.

 For more information on travelling around Spain we recommend visiting the UK Foreign Office website.

 For additional tips on driving in Spain, the following websites can provide additional information.